Welcome to the Thorium Community website: an in-progress guide to nuclear energy information resources and climate

 The Thorium Community offers a weekly half-hour series for public access TV.
-Mainly featuring Thorium Energy Alliance Conference (TEAC) videos documented by Gordon McDowell, and currently broadcast on MNN/ public access TV in New York.
-The pilot program, "Dr. Stephen Boyd, Molten Salt Reactors in 5 Years?" begins the series on September 22nd, 2016 at the new broadcast time: Thursday evenings, at 9:30 pm, ET.
-(MNN Channel 4) We will be sharing the quarterly series with the Marin County public access station in California.
+Mainly featuring Thorium Energy Alliance Conference (TEAC) videos documented by Gordon McDowell, and currently broadcast on MNN/ public access TV in New York at the new broadcast time: Thursday evenings, at 9:30 pm, ET.
+(MNN Channel 4) We are now sharing the quarterly series with the Marin County public access station in California, and Cambridge Community TV in Massachusetts.
 Those interested in sponsoring the series in their region, please contact us, below.

 - "Dr. Stephen Boyd, Molten Salt Reactors in 5 Years?"